Skip to content

 VR mode is optional.
 Most players run it as a standard tilt-and-touch flight game on a flat iPhone screen.

 According to the App Store Fractal Combat X listing, the game supports iOS 11 and later.
-When we tried the Cardboard mode on iPhone 14, the binocular split rendered cleanly, but the heads-up display was harder to read at low effective resolution; expect to lean on audio cues for missile warnings rather than the on-screen tracker.
+In Cardboard mode the binocular split renders cleanly, but the heads-up display is harder to read at the low effective resolution each eye gets; expect to lean on audio cues for missile warnings rather than the on-screen tracker.

 The downside is content gating.
 The story campaign opens for free, but later missions and ships sit behind in-app purchases that haven’t been updated in years, and some store listings carry placeholder pricing.